 In the beginning, you can focus on building a digital marketing campaign.
 It is one of the most affordable and effective ways to attract customers.
 Build a user-friendly site optimizing it for search engines, you can start your company’s blog, try to be active on social networks your customers use and invest in the email marketing campaign.
 You can also prefer using guerrilla marketing techniques such as street art, organizing stunts or throwing flash mobs, and promote them through your social media profiles or website.

 You never know what tomorrow has in store particularly in the beginning stage of your business.
 You should be prepared for the worst possible situation.
 82% of small businesses fail due to cash flow problems so you need to have an effective backup plan.
 Choose the funding option that best meets your needs and will help you keep going no matter what.
 A business almost takes two years before becoming self-sustainable.
 Maintain an emergency savings account, both personal and business.
 And never quit your job because it is still the main source of your income.

 An entrepreneur has to plan for your retirement.
 Look for small investments, Roth IRA, allocating funds on a monthly basis to an online platform like E*TRADE and other investment options.
-Moving online is the best backup plan if you are still in offline business way.
+Moving online is the best backup plan if you are still in an offline business way.

 5. Build your financial goals

 Dreams come true only when you know how to achieve them.
 Break down your financial goals into reachable and measurable ones.
-You should have your monthly, weekly or even daily revenue goals at place.
+You should have your monthly, weekly, or even daily revenue goals at the place.
 This will help you stay on track and make the necessary adjustments for constant growth.
 Set smaller achievable goals as this will boost your confidence.